Hiram DUI Lawyer – Hiram DUI Attorney

 The Law Office of Richard Lawson is a legal firm that is exclusively devoted to defending those arrested and charged with DUI and DUI-related offenses.
 Richard Lawson is a former Georgia DUI Prosecutor with over 20 years' experience in DUI law.
 He is the most-reviewed, top-rated DUI Attorney as rated by Avvo, the attorney rating service.
 Check out his reviews here and contact our office for a hassle-free, no-charge case evaluation.

-If you have been arrested for DUI in Hiram or anywhere in Paulding County, you need to know that you only have thirty business days from the date of your arrest to save your Georgia driver's license from being suspended.
+If you have been arrested for DUI in Hiram or anywhere in Paulding County, you need to know that you only have thirty calendar days from the date of your arrest to save your Georgia driver's license from being suspended.
 To do so, you or your Hiram DUI Attorney must file an Administrative License Suspension (ALS) hearing request or request an ignition interlock device.
 The fee to file is $150.
 If this hearing is not requested, your license will be suspended.
 If you refused the State's chemical test of your breath, blood, or urine, your license will automatically be suspended for one year with no opportunity for a restricted permit or early reinstatement.

 A DUI Charge Is Scary